Sob1234509876/Omni-com/README.md

 alpha 1.2.2 :
 Redone the game types (gts) and factories of src.
 Orignally I was working on the client but I changed to a new computer and progress resetted.

+alpha 1.2.3 :
+Redone the compiling part.
+Added qrun and qqrun standing for quick run and quick quick run.